HarkerGameDevelopmentClub/TheGame1617/README.md

 # TheGame1617
-Starter package if we decide to to the RPG thing
+This is the repository for the game that the club will be mainly working on this year.

-Go to the 'Wiki' tab to see current plans
+Go to the 'Wiki' tab to see current plans.